os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ### Section 2.5: Ontology menu

 The SoSTrades Ontology is composed of all entities and relationships between concepts used in the Systems of Systems Trades project.
-The main concepts modeled are Code Repositories, Process Repositories, Processes, Models, Usecases and Parameters.
+The main concepts modelled are Code Repositories, Process Repositories, Processes, Models, Usecases and Parameters.
 For each instance, the ontology store metadata (label, description, documentation, ...) that are extracted from the Python code stored in the code repositories of the project in Gitlab.
-This ontology primary purpose is to complement the Web Interface of SoSTrades with these metadata to have a better lisibility and understandability.
+This ontology primary purpose is to complement the Web Interface of SoSTrades with these metadata to have a better readability and understandability.
 It is also a good way to explore the available concepts in the SoSTrades platform.

 #### Subsection 2.5.1: Ontology homepage